keu/docs/learn/airflow-sql-data-quality.md

 This check is useful for:

-- Ensuring all values in a column are above a minimum, below a maximum or within a certain range (with or without a tolerance threshold).
+- Ensuring all numeric values in a column are above a minimum, below a maximum or within a certain range (with or without a tolerance threshold).
 - Null checks.
 - Checking primary key columns for uniqueness.
 - Checking the number of distinct values of a column.

-In the example below, 6 checks are performed on 3 different columns using the `SQLColumnCheckOperator`:
+In the example below, 5 checks are performed on 3 different columns using the `SQLColumnCheckOperator`:

-- "MY_DATE_COL" is checked to ensure that it contains only _unique_ dates between 2017-01-01 and 2022-01-01.
+- "MY_DATE_COL" is checked to ensure that it contains only _unique_ dates.
 - "MY_TEXT_COL" is checked to ensure it has at least 10 distinct values and no `NULL` values.
-- "MY_NUM_COL" is checked to ensure it contains a maximum value of 100 with a 10% tolerance.
-Values between 90 and 110 are accepted.
+- "MY_NUM_COL" is checked to ensure it contains a minimum value of less than 10 and a maximum value of 100 with a 10% tolerance (maximum values between 90 and 110 are accepted).

 ```python
 check_columns = SQLColumnCheckOperator(